H-Kurosaki/ES-2_DDISerial/README.md

 If the measurement has failed, the values from a previous successful measurement remain.
 If the measurement has never succeeded, a negative number is returned.
 Consecutive runs are not allowed.
-Wait at least 1 second for Read() reexecution.